Sparse Randomized Approximation of Normal Cycles: Proof of

-The above implies that the full cylinder terms of \cref{NCcylcomp} are zero, so the second summation in \cref{NCcylcomp} vanishes.
-This leaves us with the half cylinder terms in the first summation of \cref{NCcylcomp}, which upon substitution yields
+so that the full cylinder terms of \cref{NCcylcomp} are zero and only half cylinder terms in the first summation of \cref{NCcylcomp} remain.
+Note the expression is independent of labelling of the vertices (via definition of edge vectors $f_j$ and normal $n_T$).